Sessions

 An assortment of dice of various colours

 KS3, KS4, KS5.
 Presentation.
-All presenters.

 Humans are generally bad at intuitively understanding probability – not because they don’t understand maths, but because it’s often counterintuitive.
 Through a series of audience games, students will discover that the chances are not always what we might imagine.
 This session will help students to use their maths skills to predict and understand the outcomes of games and real life scenarios.